CredaCash/CredaCash/README.md

 ## Quick Start

-Windows evaluation executables with instructions are available at [CredaCash.com](https://CredaCash.com/software/)
+Windows and Android evaluation executables with instructions are available at [CredaCash.com](https://CredaCash.com/software/)

 ## Building

-The CredaCash network node software is cross-platform, and has been built and tested under Windows and Linux.
+The CredaCash network node software and command line wallet are cross-platform, and have been built and tested under Windows and Linux.
 For build instructions, see the [BUILDING](https://github.com/CredaCash/CredaCash/blob/master/BUILDING.md) file.

 ## License